CVE-2025-5181

 CVE-2025-5181 is a medium-severity Cross-site Scripting (CWE-79) vulnerability in Summerpearlgroup Vacation Rental Management Platform.
 Its CVSS base score is 5.1 (Medium).

-Operationally, exploitation aligns with the MITRE ATT&CK technique JavaScript (T1059.007); ranked in the top 46.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 31th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References